VeeShostak/Expense-Manager/README.md

 # Expense-Manager
-ReactJS and Redux(state management js librar) web app deployed on Heroku.
+ReactJS and Redux(state management js library) web app deployed on Heroku.
 We use Firebase for real-time data storage and user authentication.
 React-Routing is used for client-side routing.
 We use Webpack as an asset bundler.

 ## Notes